mcgarrah/CS-7641-assignment-1/README.md

 11. plotter.py -> Code to plot the learning and validation curves in the report
 12. README.txt -> This file

+## Supplemental Content

+- Weka 3.8.2 for Windows x86-64 retrieved from https://www.cs.waikato.ac.nz/ml/weka/downloading.html Feb 2018.

 ## Outputs

 There is also a subfolder called "output".
 This folder contains the experimental results.

 Here, I use DT/ANN/BT/KNN/SVM_Lin/SVM_RBF to refer to decision trees, artificial neural networks, boosted trees, K-nearest neighbours, linear and RBF kernel SVMs respectively.
 A suffix of _OF indicates a deliberately "overfitted" version of the model where regularisation is turned off.